Saurav-98/Natours-Landing-Page/README.md

 11 - converting all px values to rem.

 12 - Understanding Css Architecture and using BEM Model on ourn Project

+13 - Installing Sass and setting up the Project.